karec/ics2web/doc/source/api.rst

 ===========
 API Routes where you define each route and their functions.

 We also use a Cache file who are invalidate every 10minutes.
-Feel free to modificate it at your ease.
+Feel free to change it at your ease.
-You can find it in the begginning of the api.py file.
+You can find it in the beginning of the api.py file.

 .. code-block:: python